 Looking for a suit in a jacquard print or bold, brash colors?
 Need a suit with embroidery, piping, or other eye-catching details?
 Then Gucci is the brand for you.
 This genius designer house has everything that most people would consider ‘over-the-top’.

-The Gucci brand is extravagant, to say the least.
-It’s also eclectic, and always at the cutting edge of high fashion.
+Gucci is the extravagance among suit brands, to say the least.
+It’s also eclectic and always at the cutting edge of high fashion.
 The world’s best-selling Italian brand is a master tailor.